awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-guardduty.md

 For more information, see [Managing GuardDuty accounts with AWS Organizations](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.htm) in the *Amazon GuardDuty User Guide*

-Use the following information to help you to help you integrate Amazon GuardDuty with AWS Organizations\.
+Use the following information to help you integrate Amazon GuardDuty with AWS Organizations\.

 **Topics**
 + [Service\-linked roles created when you enable integration](#integrate-enable-slr-guardduty)